mamantoha/crystal-cmark-gfm/README.md

 # CommonMarker

-Simple [Crystal](https://crystal-lang.org/) wrapper for [libcmark-gfm](https://github.com/github/cmark-gfm), GitHub's fork of the reference parser for CommonMark.
+Simple [Crystal](https://crystal-lang.org/) wrapper for [cmark-gfm](https://github.com/github/cmark-gfm), GitHub's fork of the reference parser for CommonMark.

+This binding is statically linked with a specific version of cmark-gfm.

 ## Installation